The Trade-Ins: Plot

 An elderly couple, John and Marie Holt, visit a medical center specializing in a new technology: trading aged bodies in for younger models.
 The center representative, Mr. Vance, tells them that 98% of couples have been happy with the quality of the swap, but the company offers a guarantee that if they change their mind afterwards within one week, the procedure can be reversed.
 The swap costs $5,000 per body; since the Holts only have $5,000 in total, and government regulations prohibit the extension of credit for the procedure, only one of them can afford to swap.
 Due to John's ailing health, Marie suggests that he go first, but he refuses unless they can both undergo the procedure.

 John attempts to earn the rest of the money in a high-stakes poker game, but loses most of his $5,000 over several hands.
 His remaining competitor, Faraday, asks why he is taking such a risk.
 After John explains his situation, a sympathetic Faraday allows him to leave with his $5,000 despite having the winning hand.
 John admits to Faraday that he cannot endure his physical pain any longer and is going to have the procedure.

-After John is transferred to a new body and tells Marie how wonderful their new life will be, Marie breaks down in tears, unable to relate to a husband so much younger than her.
+After John is transferred to a new body and tells Marie how wonderful their new life will be, Marie breaks down in tears, unable to relate to a husband so much younger than she.
 John opts for the return clause, willing to cope with his pain so they can be together.
-Once his original body restored, the Holts depart towards an uncertain future, their love for each other "younger" than ever.
+Once his original body is restored, the Holts depart towards an uncertain future, their love for each other "younger" than ever.